Life is like ice cream, enjoy it before it melts.

 Museum Of Ice Cream

 I have been wanting to go to the Museum of Ice Cream ever since I saw it explode all over social media.
 I noticed that they had opened a museum in Miami and immediately bought my ticket.
 A month in advanced.
+I ended up spending the weekend in Miami.
 The Museum of Ice Cream is a pop up museum.
 It has staged exhibits that are specifically designed for taking photos.
 I went with my friends KT and Ron.